am97veb/todos-list-react/README.md

-# Task List
+# 🧾 Task List

+## 📖 Description

 Hello!
 I would like to present a simple task list application.
 This application is easy and intuitive.
 Just write in the field what you have to do and then press the “add task” button or “enter” on the keyboard.
 Below you will see the typed tasks.
 You can mark them as completed or uncompleted (green button) or delete them (red button).
 There are also two additional buttons - the first shows the completed task and the second marks all tasks as completed.

-Below is the presentation, link to the application and the technologies used.
+Below is the presentation, link to the application, used technologies and available scripts.

+## 🎬 Presentation

 ![App presentation](TaskListGif.gif)

-## Demo
+## 📄 Demo

 https://am97veb.github.io/todos-list-react/

-## Technologies
+## ⚙ Technologies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses:

-- Java Script ECMAScript 6
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses technologies implemented in Java Script ECMAScript 6.
+In addition, tools such as:

+- Redux,
-- CSS3:
+- Grid,
-    - BEM convention
+- Styled Components,
-    - Grid
+- ThemeProvider,
-    - Media Queries
+- Media Queries,
-    - Normalize.css
+- Normalize.css,
-    - Immutability concept
+- BEM convention.

-## Available Scripts
+## 📃 Available Scripts

 In the project directory, you can run: